What is Digital?

 Rather than being a small subset of what your campaign or organization does, digital should be at the heart of everything you do.
 It empowers you to tell (and distribute) your own narrative and effectively reaches supporters where they are.
 When you’re launching a new campaign, digital needs to be part of your strategy from the very beginning.

 If news outlets aren’t showing up to cover your actions, start documenting them yourself and distribute them on social media.
 Live stream your actions, live-tweet updates and take video that you can employ later.
+Video is an indispensable storytelling tool.

 When you need to knock more doors or raise more money, build out a robust email program that informs your supporters, provides them special insight into your campaign or organization, and asks them to contribute their time and money to the campaign.
 Pair that with a well designed, mobile-optimized website and you'll be sure to capture the attention of your supporters.